-In the first place it really doesn’t help that the term ‘Spirit of Place’, in becoming secularised, has got itself confused – it is now being used to describe a thing that really should be called ‘sense of place’ and at times is also used to refer to what should be known as ‘spirits of place’ (spirits – plural, not singular), so let’s put those two terms to bed first.
+In the first place it really doesn’t help that the term ‘Spirit of Place’, in becoming secularised, has got itself confused.
+It is now being used to describe a thing that really should be called ‘sense of place‘.
+At times it is also used to refer to what should be known as ‘spirits of place’ (plural, not singular).
+So let’s put those two terms to bed first.

 Many places have echoes; of people, of events, which have become imprinted upon them, for better or for worse.
 These are indeed ‘spirits’ (plural) of place but neither one are ‘Spirit (singular) of Place’.

-The term ‘Anima Loci’ literally means the ‘soul of a place’ a concept; echoing through the ages, that particular places have a natural residential spirit of their own – a personality that is the ‘Spirit’ of the place.
-This is the basic definition/description but to creating a meeting with ‘Anima Loci’ is going to take a lot more than a definition.
+The term ‘Anima Loci’ literally means the ‘soul of a place’.
+A concept, echoing through the ages, that particular places have a natural residential spirit of their own.
+A personality that is the ‘Spirit’ of the place.
+This is the basic definition/description.
+Creating a meeting with ‘Anima Loci’ is going to take a lot more than a definition.

-The reality of Spirit of Place is about far more than the component parts of the place; however special these may be, or what they make us feel about the place – it is what makes a place sacred and it is absolutely ancient.
+The reality of Spirit of Place is about far more than the component parts of the place.
+However special these parts may be, or what they make us feel about the place.
+It is what makes a place sacred and it is absolutely ancient.

 There are several aspects that are indicators of Spirit of Place: